-There are always little maintenance jobs waiting to be done in a studio – and one I had been meaning to get round to was replacing the VU meter in the mighty Focusrite ISA 430 Mk II Producer Pack mic pre.
+There are always little maintenance jobs waiting to be done in a studio.
+One I had been meaning to get round to was replacing the VU meter in the mighty Focusrite ISA 430 Mk II Producer Pack mic pre.

 What was wrong with it?
 The bulb had gone.